olgarithms/sphinx-tutorial/docs/getting-started-with-sphinx.md

 - `conf.py`: configuration file which allows you to set `Sphinx`'s behaviour (see configuration options on the [docs](https://www.sphinx-doc.org/en/master/usage/configuration.html))
-- `index.rst`: the source for your documentation's home page
+- `index.rst`: the source file for your documentation's home page
 - `Makefile`/`make.bat`: contain convenient `make` targets for generating documentation
 - `_build/`: directory where your output documentation files will live
 - `_static:`: directory where all your static files, e.g. images, go to